yuanwei-cyber/Vibration-response-of-blue-honeysuckle-branches/README.md

 This repository contains the *Mathematica* notebook (`*.nb`) file used to perform the analytical calculations and generate the figures for the manuscript:

 > **Vibration response of blue honeysuckle branches based on mathematical model**
-> *Yuan Wei,Wang Ruiyin,Wang Yecheng,Feng Fang2,Ma Decai*
+> *Yuan Wei,Wang Ruiyin,Wang Yecheng,Feng Fang,Ma Decai*
 > *PLOS ONE*

 ## Description